Write A Book in 2023 – Strategies

-Ahead of writing, create an outline of your novel so you know exactly where you’re going with it.
+Some writers love outlines.
+If you're one of them, create an outline of your novel before you start writing so you know exactly where you’re going with it.
 It doesn’t need to be complicated.
 A simple outline works for some, others like to outline every chapter.
 Do what works for you.
 Get your thoughts on paper before you forget them, then as you write refer to your outline.

 Master the Mechanics

 Although Ernest Hemmingway is of the opinion that, “There is no rule on how to write.
 Sometimes it comes easily and perfectly; sometimes it’s like drilling rock and then blasting it out with charges.”
-I say there’s nothing wrong with drilling down on writing essentials like grammar, punctuation, spelling and keep the following in mind as you compose:
+I say there’s nothing wrong with drilling down on writing essentials like grammar, punctuation, and spelling.
+Keep the following important details in mind as you compose: